Luke-Tomasello/Mango-Adaptive-Cryptographic-System/README.md

 # Mango — Adaptive Cryptographic Library & Workbench

+Mango Cryptography is an adaptive encryption system built for post-quantum security and modern cryptographic resilience.

 > ⚡ Significantly faster than AES on structured and synthetic data
 > ✅ Passes all 9/9 cryptographic metrics
 > 🔄 Fully reversible — optimized for structured, random, and real-world data